phaserjs/phaser/README.md

 * Removed `_renderWebGL`, `_renderCanvas`, `getLocalBounds` and `getBounds` from PIXI.DisplayObject, as they were only there to pass ancient jshint rules.
 * All Pixi.Graphics methods that change the Graphics, i.e. `drawShape`, `lineTo`, `arc`, etc will now all automatically call `Graphics.updateLocalBounds`.
 This is so that the bounds of the Graphics object are kept updated, allowing you to scale and rotate the Graphics object and still obtain correct dimensions from it (thanks @kelu-smiley #2573)
+* PIXI.CanvasPool no longer _just_ checks for `null` parent comparisons.
+It will check for all falsey parents, helping free-up canvases when the parent objects have been removed elsewhere.
+* PIXI.CanvasPool.remove and `removeByCanvas` both now set the removed canvas width and height to 1.
+* PIXI.Texture.fromImage, PIXI.BaseTexture.fromImage and PIXI.Sprite.fromImage have all been removed.
+They should never have actually been used, as they bypass the Phaser Loader, and don't factor in CORs or any other advanced loader settings.
+* The PIXI.BaseTexture.imageUrl property has been removed, as it was never actually populated.
+* The PIXI.BaseTexture._UID property has been removed, as it was never actually used internally.
+* All references to PIXI.BaseTextureCache have been removed (primarily from BaseTexture.destroy and Texture.destroy), as the BaseTextureCache was never used internally by Phaser, or by our custom version of Pixi.
+* PIXI.TextureCache has been removed.
+It was only ever used by the __default and __missing images that Phaser generates on start-up.
+It wasn't used internally by Phaser anywhere else, and the only references Pixi has to it have all been removed.
+If you need it in your own game, please refactor it to avoid it, or re-create the object on the PIXI global object.
+* Canvases created by `BaseTexture.fromCanvas` no longer have the `_pixiId` property attached to them, as this was never used internally by Phaser or Pixi.
+* PIXI.BaseTexture.updateSourceImage is now deprecated.
+Please use `Sprite.loadTexture` instead.
+* The property PIXI.BaseTextureCacheIdGenerator has been removed, as it is no longer used internally by Phaser or Pixi.
+* PIXI.Texture.addTextureToCache has been removed.
+The PIXI Texture Cache was never actually used by Phaser, and was leading to complications internally.
+* PIXI.Texture.removeTextureFromCache has been removed.
+The PIXI Texture Cache was never actually used by Phaser, and was leading to complications internally.
+* PIXI.Texture.fromFrame and PIXI.Sprite.fromFrame have been removed.
+They relied on the PIXI Texture Cache, which was never actually used by Phaser, and was never used internally by Pixi either.
+* The property PIXI.TextureCacheIdGenerator has been removed, as it was not used internally.
+* The property PIXI.FrameCache has been removed, as it was not used internally.

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).